tymyrddin/purple/source/docs/systems-architecture/reliability-performance-security.md

 Congruent engagement with a trade-off means naming it directly: this design makes a choice, here is what the choice is, here are the conditions under which that choice is defensible, and here is who is accountable for it.
 That naming is uncomfortable because it makes the accountability explicit.
-It is also the only thing that allows the decision to be made properly rather than deferred until circumstances make it for the organisation.
+It is also the only thing that allows the decision to be made properly, before circumstances make it for the organisation.

 ## Limits of compliance